 It also means we’ve come to the end of #APRPAD, the April Poem-A-Day Challenge in honor of National Poetry Month, which means I have one final set of poems to share with you.

 Have you enjoyed reading these poems?
-I’ve turned them into a collection (available via .PDF) and made it publicly available on my Patreon!
+I’ve turned them into a collection (available via .PDF) and made it publicly available on my Patreon (now closed)!
 Head over and download it now (and maybe think about joining my monthly subscribers while you’re there!)

 So, before we get to the poems, a bit of a confession: I did not write this past weekend (April 27 + 28).
 I kept pulling up my drive and getting stuck and closing the file without moving forward.
 BUT I didn’t want to end the month with less than 30 poems, so to make up for skipping those days, I wrote two poems on the 29th and two poems today (the 30th).
 For these last poems, I did play with some new (to me) forms again – the Rondine, the Huitain, and the Nonet.

 Here are my final contributions to this challenge:

 Gliding through the dark and endless night